royheena/PyViz_HW/README.md

 ## Panel Visualizations

-In this section, you will copy the code for each plot type from your analysis notebook and place it into separate functions that Panel can use to create panes for the dashboard.
+This section will copy the code for each plot type from the analysis notebook and place it into separate functions that Panel can use to create panes for the dashboard.

 These functions will convert the plot object to a Panel pane.